-Unfortunately, if you are pursuing Delaware railroad jobs there are is not a lot the state has to offer.
+Unfortunately, if you are pursuing Delaware railroad jobs there are not many located within the state thanks to its small size and few companies operating within its borders.
 In all, Delaware is currently home to less than 300 miles of track, nearly 90% of which is owned by Class I railroads Norfolk Southern, CSX Transportation, and Amtrak's Northeast Corridor where the carrier has major facilities at Wilmington.
-The rest of the trackage is made up of shortlines (including the Delaware Coast Line, East Penn, Maryland & Delaware, and Wilmington & Western) and the last remnant of the Conrail system, Conrail Shared Assets Operations.
-To get a better idea of Delaware's railroad network and how it appears today please click here.
+The rest of the trackage is made up of short lines (including the Delaware Coast Line, East Penn, Maryland & Delaware, and Wilmington & Western) and the last remnant of the Conrail system, Conrail Shared Assets Operations.

 While Delaware railroad jobs may be harder to land than in other states the work can be no less difficult.
 If you have little knowledge on the industry but are interested in more traditional positions like conductors and engineers please understand that the work can be fairly tough and the hour very long.
 Class I railroads offer the best pay in these fields but require workers to be out on the job 12 hours a day for many days at a time without a break.
 So, if you either have an interest in starting a family or already have one please take this into consideration as you will be away from home quite often.
 However, in the event that you are lucky enough to hire on with a smaller railroad the pay will not be as great but the schedule will be more predictable.

-Lastly, to search for Delaware railroad jobs directly please use the below search box from Indeed.com.
+(To search for Delaware railroad jobs directly please use the below search box from Indeed.com.)

 Class I Railroads